 Usually our problems have two sources, the flesh or demons or a combination of the two.
 Usually if the negative condition still exists after we have repented of our sins and denied the flesh, we can then suspect the operation of demons.

-We also need to answer a very important question.
+To answer a very important question.
 “Can a Christian have a demon?”
 The answer is twofold.
-Legallywe cannot have a demon because of our position in Christ.
+Legally we cannot have a demon because of our position in Christ.
 The same applies to sickness.
 Can a Christian be sick?
 The answer is legally no, because Jesus carried all our sickness on the cross.
 (Matthew 8:17) However we are well aware that there are many Christians who are sick!
 The same is true with deliverance.
 There are many Christians that need deliverance from demons!
 In fact, it would be foolish to cast demons out of those who are not committed to Jesus because they do not have the spiritual recourses to keep their deliverance.
 In my life, I have literally seen hundreds of Christians delivered from demons.

-Furthermore, Paul writes in 2 Corinthians 11:4, “Did you receive another spirit…” This was written to Christians and implies that they could have receive another spirit, which is not the Holy Spirit.
+Furthermore, Paul writes in 2 Corinthians 11:4, “Did you receive another spirit…” This was written to Christians and implies that they could have received another spirit, which is not the Holy Spirit.
 The next question people may ask, “where do the demons live, are they on us or in us?”
-This not important because the main issue is to get rid of the demons.
-In the Bible the correct translation for the word demon possessedis the word demonized.
-This refers to a person with a demon!
+This is an irrelevant question because our main concern should be to get rid of the demons.
+In the Bible the correct translation for the word demon possessed is the word demonized.
+This refers to a person with a demon or with demons!

 How do demons enter people?

 - Family background and generational curses.
 We have discussed this point in detail in the study, “From curses to blessings.”
 Many curses can open the door to demons, especially if our ancestors have been involved in the occult.